AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/learning-programs.md

 ---
-description: Learn how to view and consume learning programs using the Learner app in Captivate Prime.
+description: Learn how to view and consume learning programs using the Learner app in Learning Manager.
 jcr-language: en_us
 title: Learning Programs
 contentowner: manochan